Barcode reader

-A barcode reader or barcode scanner is an optical scanner that can read printed barcodes, decode the data contained in the barcode to a computer.
-Like a flatbed scanner, it consists of a light source, a lens and a light sensor for translating optical impulses into electrical signals.
+A barcode reader or barcode scanner is an optical scanner that can read printed barcodes and send the data they contain to a computer.
+Like a flatbed scanner, it consists of a light source, a lens, and a light sensor for translating optical impulses into electrical signals.
 Additionally, nearly all barcode readers contain decoder circuitry that can analyse the barcode's image data provided by the sensor and send the barcode's content to the scanner's output port.

 Types of barcode scanners

 Technology

 Barcode readers can be differentiated by technologies as follows:

 Pen-type readers

-Pen-type readers consist of a light source and photodiode that are placed next to each other in the tip of a pen.
+Pen-type readers consist of a light source and photodiode that are placed next to each other at the tip of a pen.
 To read a barcode, the person holding the pen must move the tip of it across the bars at a relatively uniform speed.
 The photodiode measures the intensity of the light reflected back from the light source as the tip crosses each bar and space in the printed code.
 The photodiode generates a waveform that is used to measure the widths of the bars and spaces in the barcode.
 Dark bars in the barcode absorb light and white spaces reflect light so that the voltage waveform generated by the photodiode is a representation of the bar and space pattern in the barcode.
 This waveform is decoded by the scanner in a manner similar to the way Morse code dots and dashes are decoded.